line72/usbmdistros/website/content/products/caina-the_heart_of_the_master.md

 ---
+actualPrice: $17.00
-title: "Caina - The Heart of the Master"
+album: The Heart of the Master
-date: 2021-06-22T16:40:34
-draft: false
-artist: "Caina"
+artist: Caina
-album: "The Heart of the Master"
 categories:
 - Vinyl
+date: '2021-06-26T15:22:43'
+draft: false
 images:
-    - "/images/covers/caina-the_heart_of_the_master.jpg"
+- /images/covers/caina-the_heart_of_the_master.jpg
-thumbnailImage: "/images/covers/caina-the_heart_of_the_master-thumb.jpg"
-actualPrice: $17.00
 inStock: true
+thumbnailImage: /images/covers/caina-the_heart_of_the_master-thumb.jpg
+title: Caina - The Heart of the Master
 ---

 ## Vinyl